nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 #### Extended Payment flow

 In this scenario, the relying party is a third party like a merchant or a merchant's PSP (PSP' hereafter) which is requesting the A2Pay' issued by the the holders PSP.
-After receiving the A2Pay', the relying party must forward it to the issuing PSP for verification and or exceution of the payment transaction.
+After receiving the A2Pay', the PSP' must forward it to the issuing PSP for verification and/or execution of the payment transaction.

 ```mermaid